hannesbecher/hannesbecher.github.io/index.md

 ## What's new?
-In July, I started my postdoc in the [Twyford Lab](http://twyford.bio.ed.ac.uk/home) working on adaptation in tetraploid species of *Euphrasia*.
+In July, I started my postdoc in the [Twyford Lab](http://twyford.bio.ed.ac.uk/home) working on local adaptation in tetraploid species of *Euphrasia*.

 ## From the first *Euphrasia* field trip:
 ![freqs](img/FI2pics.jpg)